Montana-Media-Arts/460_GameEngines-Fall2020/modules/week-11/_posts/2017-01-22-colors-materials.md

 In the Project window, select the background material and review the Inspector.

-In the surface input section, the first property is Base Map.
+In the surface input section, the first property is Main Map.

-Select the Base Maps color field, to open a color picker.
+Select the Main Maps color field, to open a color picker.

 Change the color to a pale gray.